makhlaghi/attaavv/README.md

 number):

 ----  c: Comments string.

 ---- s0: Number of rows (zeroth axis) in the data table.

 ---- s1: Number of columns (first axis) in the data table.

 ----  d: Data array (1D).

 ---- nr: Number of replaced elements.

 ----  r: Array showing the positions of the replaced elements.

-The 5th element of the output structure (the data in the table) is a 1D array containing all the data which you can use by indexing the output with [i*n2+j] where n2 is the second axis size and i and j are the first and second axis indexes
+The "d" element of the output structure (the data in the table) is a 1D array containing all the data which you can use by indexing the output with [i*n2+j] where n2 is the second axis size and i and j are the first and second axis indexes